 1. Hike to Yellow Branch Falls

-2. Eat the Raved About Fried Chicken from Steak House Cafeteria
+2. Eat Fried Chicken at Steak House Cafeteria

 Downtown Walhalla has a mainstay restaurant that excels in comfort food and variety.
 Steak House Cafeteria has a smorgasbord of yumminess to choose from, ranging from meatloaf to fried chicken, about a dozen vegetable and starch side dishes, and several dessert options.
 Food is served a la carte and the prices are very affordable.